mattfysh/vite-imports/readme.md

 * CSS is missing (white background instead of green)
 * worker script is loaded into main thread (`window.onmessage` is defined)
+* code from `dep/index.js` is erroneously placed inside the worker chunk, which could be causing the next two issues
 * infinite loop on dynamic import
 * infinite loop on worker import